oneapi-src/oneTBB/.github/ISSUE_TEMPLATE/1_question.md

 ---
 name: Ask a question
-about: Use this template for any sort of a question
+about: Use this template for any questions
 title: ''
 labels: 'question'
 assignees: ''